SiamiLab/RoboMNIST/README.md

 https://github.com/user-attachments/assets/b5266bee-0ef5-4132-9270-546de9581254

 ## Dataset
-Please refer to [our paper TODO](http://TODO.com) for a detailed description of our dataset and where you can find the dataset files.
+Please refer to [our paper TODO](http://TODO.com) for a detailed description of our dataset and where you can find the dataset files. **We Provide the link to our paper after its acceptance**

 Our dataset is composed of $60$ different primary activity classes performed by the robotic arms, capturing activities through our sensor-rich modules.
 Our dataset encompasses four variations: